 In 1984 the interior was superbly remodelled to create an art gallery which is considered one of the most beautiful of its kind.
 In 2004 a Heritage order was placed on the building.

 While the National Gallery of Australia waited for the completion of its building, temporary exhibitions of the national collection were held here.
 In 1992 the Australian National University took over the Drill Hall Gallery as a showcase for its own art collection and as a venue for temporary exhibitions.There are 4 discrete exhibition spaces.

 The Gallery is a venue of choice for many of Australia’s leading contemporary artists, curators and collectors.
 We have developed a proud tradition of impeccably presented landmark exhibitions accompanied by scholarly publications.

-Sidney Nolan’s 9-panel panorama, Riverbend (recently nominated among the ten must-see art treasures of Canberra) is on permanent display in Gallery 4.
+Sidney Nolan’s 9-panel panorama, Riverbend (recently nominated among the ten must-see art treasures of Canberra) is on permanent display in the RIVERBEND ROOM.

 The Drill Hall Gallery provides the Canberra community and ANU with a selective program of high quality exhibitions of Australian and international art.

 The Gallery supports the arts in the Canberra region by presenting exhibitions developed in conjunction with the University’s wide-ranging academic interests and or to coincide with major conferences and public events.
 National and international exhibitions – and works from the University’s own extensive collection – are features of the Gallery’s program.

 The School of Art Gallery at ANU also presents an annual exhibition program, which critically frames Australian visual art practice, presents graduate and post-graduate work and reflects the international profile of the ANU School of Art.